MaahiSadrani/Experiment-5/README.md

 - Display results using print()
 - Stop

-- ✅ Algorithm – Problem 1
-- (Create dictionary and update value)
+ Problem 1:Create dictionary and update value)
 - Start
 - Create a dictionary products with product names as keys and prices as values
 - Display the original dictionary